 - Myth: Normal inks can be used to match Panton swatches.

-A printer using the CMYK process uses only the 4 basic colors which then mixes these colors to produce the final image.
+A printer using the CMYK process uses only the 4 primary colors, which then mixes these colors to produce the final image.

-Fact: CMYK printers only produces images which are only 55% matched to pantone and this is only gotten if the printing is done right.
-To get the CMYK printer to imitate an image from the pantone printer is to use not a Pantone color but to choose a CMYK version that seems quite close when printed.
+Fact: CMYK printers only produce images that are only 55% matched to Pantone, and this is only gotten if the printing is done right.
+To get the CMYK printer to imitate an image from the Pantone printer is to use not a Pantone color but to choose a CMYK version that seems quite close when printed.

-- Myth: Pantone colors shall look alike on any kind of material used.
+- Myth: Pantone colors will look the same on any material used.

 The material to be printed on should be considered.
 Some materials are just better at printing images as compared to others.

 Fact: The material of choice could raise a couple of factors.
-For example, on some materials, images may be darker, more absorbent or translucent compared to others.
-Via the help of a professional vendor one is in a position to get help to choose the right material to produce the color expected.
+For example, images may be darker, more absorbent, or translucent on some materials than others.
+With the help of a professional vendor, one can get help to choose the suitable material to produce the color expected.

 - Myth: Pantone colors are cheap

-Fact: If the material to be printed on is paper, using pantone ink can be quite expensive.
-This is because each ink must be mixed specially and specifically to produce a precise result.
-Usually, pantone colors are normally cheap for certain items such as monument signs.
-Always asking the vendor for assistant in selecting the best color for the best price is always advised.
+Fact: If the material printed on is paper, using Pantone ink can be quite expensive.
+Each ink must be mixed specially and precisely to produce a precise result.
+Usually, Pantone colors are cheap for specific items such as monument signs.
+Always ask the vendor for assistance in selecting the best color for the best price.

 Difference Between CMYK and Pantone

-CMYK, which is also identified as the four color process, uses the four colors, combining them and produces a wide range of other colors.
-Cyan, Magenta, Yellow and Black.
+CMYK, also identified as the four-color process, uses the four colors, combining them and producing a wide range of other colors.
+Cyan, Magenta, Yellow, and Black.

-These kinds of printers are mostly found in offices and homes.
-On the other hand, pantone printing uses precise mixing of colors to produce an exact required color.
+These kinds of printers are primarily found in offices and homes.
+On the other hand, Pantone printing uses precise mixing of colors to produce an exact required color.

-The Pantone Matched Process is more consistent, and produces colors clearly compared to CMYK process.
+The Pantone Matched Process is more consistent and clearly produces colors than the CMYK process.

-The pantone process is more expensive compared to the CMYK process especially if the job to be done is not large.
-It is therefore less expensive to perform large prints with the pantone system.
+The Pantone process is more expensive than the CMYK process, especially if the job is not significant.
+It is, therefore, less costly to perform large prints with the Pantone system.

-For the CMYK process, one can batch different print jobs together and easily produce a good final product compared to the pantone process where it is very difficult to batch tasks together in one print job.
+One can batch different print jobs together for the CMYK process and quickly produce an excellent final product compared to the Pantone process.
+It is challenging to batch tasks together in one print job.

 How Pantone Colors Work

-Since the Pantone Matching System involves a number of colors (research has shown that the system standardizes 1,114 colors), each color is given a name and a specific number such that individuals can refer to a common color just by identifying their name and number.
+Since the Pantone Matching System involves several colors (research has shown that the system standardizes 1,114 colors), each color is given a name and a specific number.
+Individuals can refer to a standard color by identifying their name and number.

-This is very useful for manufacturers and other users to avoid deviating from the designed product and the final product.
+This is very useful for manufacturers and other users to avoid deviating from the designed and final products.

-As long as a manufacturer or any other user has the right number and name of the pantone color required then definitely the final product shall be as expected.
+As long as a manufacturer or any other user has the correct number and name of the Pantone color required, the final product definitely shall be as expected.

 Is it Important to Inspect Pantone Colors?